 The service will take place on Monday 4 February at 11.40am at Wilford Hill Chapel and his family have requested those in attendance wear brightly-coloured clothing and do not send flowers.

 Afterwards all are invited to Meadow Lane for the wake.

-Tony Flower, who was introduced into league football by Notts in the early 1960s, has died after a long illness less than a month after his 74th birthday.
+Tony, who was introduced into league football by Notts in the early 1960s, died after a long illness less than a month after his 74th birthday.

 He joined other products of the successful Notts youth policy including Tony Hateley, Jeff Astle, Dick Edwards and Tony Bircumshaw.

 Barber’s injury, in a game at Watford in February 1964, gave Flower another chance and three more campaigns followed at Meadow Lane, with an aggregate of 92 appearances.

 After his release from Meadow Lane Flower joined Halifax Town and, during his time with them, registered his 200th league outing.

 He later moved to Boston United where he had the misfortune to break a leg.

 In his retirement from the game he continued to make his home in the Carlton district of Nottingham where he had been born.

 Sincere condolences are offered to Tony’s family in their sad loss.